xiasun/gsoc2018/index.md

 - [[r1795]](https://sourceforge.net/p/slam6d/code/1795) Integrate KB's poisson reconstruction into src/mesh and add two sample test data
 - [[r1793]](https://sourceforge.net/p/slam6d/code/1793) Update CMakeLists.txt to involve subdir 'src/mesh' in
 - [[r1792]](https://sourceforge.net/p/slam6d/code/1792) Add mesh input, output and redering with sample data

+---
+### Problems & Future work
+**1. Normal calculation:** The current normal calculation is indeed very useful and robust.
+But it would be better if it can have a better identity near edges area.
+This problem is identical for sparse data.
+For real data with relatively high points density, normal calculation near edges looks relatively okay.

+**2. Scan joining:** Current scan joining load all scans and perform a transformation on each of them and reach a final registration scan in the end.
+Maybe joining specific scans with real relationships would be more useful.
+For example, among 100 scans, scan004 to 009 generates all faces of a building, then we should cluster these scans together and calculate normals for them, this would avoid edge problem in the normal calculation.
+To reach this, some tag might be needed for each scan, that cluster a large scene into several water-tight objects.

+**3. Mesh rendering:** Currently, all rendering results in this page are screenshots from [MeshLab](http://www.meshlab.net/).
+It would be great if a basic mesh renderer could be added into show or qtshow.
+This way users can quickly view the surface they are just reconstructed.
+Or to be more advanced, surface may be rendered together with point set.

+**4. Mesh processing:** Originally I was going to add some mesh processing functions, but after all, only a surface trimmer is truly added and used.
+Maybe some mesh processing tools could be added in the future, with CGAL that is already introduced into 3DTK.
+But the priority of mesh processing might not be very high because I think 3DTK is originally designed for point data, surface mesh should be the output, and further processing would be on the next stage of work.

+**5. Other poisson options** I did not include all parameters of Poisson reconstruction into my work, because many of them are for research design purpose that might not be very useful for common data, and have not been truly tested.
+It would be great to test all of the options and provide interfaces for those useful ones.

+**6. Ohter reconstruction methods** Poisson reconstruction is a typical implicit reconstruction method, some other explicit ones might be introduced in the future.
+Since different data might fit different methods.
+Within the mesh/poisson directory there is a SSDRecon, since it shares similar data structures and workflow with PoissonRecon, it might be good to also introduce it into recon program.

+---
+### References papers

+> Elseberg, J., Borrmann, D., Nüchter, A.: One Billion Points in the Cloud – An Octree for Efficient Processing of 3D Laser Scans.
+Isprs Journal of Photogrammetry & Remote Sensing, 2013, 76(1):76-88.</p>

+> Kazhdan, M., Bolitho, M., Hoppe, H.: Poisson Surface Reconstruction.: Proceedings of the Eurographics Symposium on Geometry Processing 2006.
+2006:61-70.

+> Kazhdan, M., Hoppe, H.: Screened Poisson Surface Reconstruction.
+Acm Transactions on Graphics, 2013, 32(3):1-13.

+> Borrmann, D., Hess, R., Eck, D., Houshiar, H., Nüchter, A., Schilling, K.: Evaluation of Methods for Robotic Mapping of Cultural Heritage Sites.Proceedings of the 2th IFAC conference on Embedded Systems, Computer Intelligence and Telematics (CESCIT '15). p.
+105--110.